‘Fuller House’ Season 3 Scoop: Will DJ Have To Choose Between Steve Or Matt?

 No word on the premiere date for Fuller House Season 3, but it should hit on or around the summer.
 The season will be 18 episodes.
 The Netflix series will also include stars Andrea Barber, Adam Hagenbuch, Ashley Liao, Elias Harger, Dashiell and Fox Messitt, Juan Pablo Di Pace, John Brotherton, Michael Campion, and Scott Weinger, along with guest appearances from Full House veterans Bob Saget, Dave Coulier, Lori Loughlin, and John Stamos.

-[Featured image by Steve Jennings/Getty Images for iHeartMedia]
+[Featured Image by Steve Jennings/Getty Images]